 Applications of Laser Scanning

-Laser scanning is used in many high-value government-backed and privately funded projects such as national defence and road surveying.
+Laser scanning is utilized by many high-value, government-backed, and privately funded projects such as national defense and road surveying.
 Some of its other well-known applications are listed below.

 Road Surveying and Traffic Construction Analysis